ucf-sttc/ARORA/README.md

+# WARNING
+This project is currently in an incomplete state while we decide how to make the asset files available.
+At this time only the code is guaranteed to be present in this repository
 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.